denny/ShinyCMS-ruby/README.md

 Features the Perl version has, which the Ruby version doesn't.
 Yet.

 * Form handlers (contact page, etc)
-* User profile pages
 * News section
 * Newsletters (HTML mailshots)
+* Akismet spam filtering for comments, with moderation page
-* Online shop
+* 'Likes' on blog posts, shop items, and comments
+* User profile pages (with content such as recent comments, recent posts, etc)
 * Access control system
   * Can be used to control access to file downloads and secure whole pages, but also to show/hide individual pieces of page content
 * Payment handling plugins, including recurring subscriptions (linked to access control)
-* Akismet spam filtering for comments, with moderation page
-* 'Likes' on blog posts, shop items, and comments
+* Online shop
 * Event listings
 * Forums
 * Polls